-Includes but is not limited to conduct (ex: electronic, graphic, oral, physical, or written) committed against an individual because of a belief or perception regarding an individual's protected characteristics, which is sufficiently severe, pervasive, or persistent that it interferes with or limits the ability of an individual to participate in or benefit from the educational institution's resources or opportunities.
+Includes but is not limited to conduct that a reasonable person would find offensive (ex: electronic, graphic, oral, physical, or written) that is committed against an individual because of a belief or perception regarding an individual's protected characteristics, which is sufficiently severe, pervasive, or persistent that it interferes with or limits the ability of an individual to participate in or benefit from the educational institution's resources or opportunities.
 Protected characteristics include but are not limited to: age, ancestry, color, disability, family medical/genetic information, marital status, national/ethnic origin, political affiliation, race, religion, sex [including pregnancy], sexual orientation, or veteran status.

-• Harassment
+Harassment